kirbyjp/SVET/theory/theory.md

 ### 4.5 Boundary Ledger and Tests
-**Note:** Boundary partitioning depends on the pattern‑dependent yield criterion defined in Sec.
+**Note:** Boundary partitioning depends on the pattern-dependent yield criterion defined in Sec.
 2.6 Incoherent Channel (H).
 See Sec.
-4.4 The Node Ledger for the node‑level partition identity and Sec.
+4.4 The Node Ledger for the node-level partition identity and Sec.
 11 Computational Implementation Layer for the simulation logging checklist used to validate boundary predictions.

 **Summary**
 In SVET, boundary interactions are governed by local CaBS accounting.
 Incident coherent flux is partitioned at the surface into coherent reflection, coherent transmission, and incoherent bulk loss.
 Reflection is a surface accounting shock (coherent rejection), not a primary decoherence event.
 Decoherence (H) occurs only after coherent flux is accepted into the medium and then loses directional coherence.